 Guess I’ll have to read the article…

 Oh well, it’s right here in the first paragraph.

 Turkish archaeologists say they have found a stone chest in a 1,350-year-old church that appears to contain a relic venerated as a piece of Jesus’ cross.

 It turns out that what MSNBC meant was little more than that they unearthed a artifact that WAS venerated as a piece of the old bad bark by a particular people in a particular time and place.
 The rest of the article discusses some of the comments thrown back and forth about such artifacts in centuries past, all of which is actually quite interesting, but what this piece does NOT contain is any reason to believe that it really is a piece of the most famous chunk of wood in human and (Divine) history.

 So, I guess this isn’t really the journalism-as-apologetics piece that the original teaser seemed to suggest it would be.
-Don’t get me wrong; this is actually kind of neat – in a perfectly-sober-professional-archaeologist-doing-what-those-guys-do sorta way, maybe even in a cool-find-way-to-go-kinda-way, but definitely not in holy-carble-monkeys-you-has-found-the-holy-ofholies kinda way.
+Don’t get me wrong; this is actually kind of neat – in a perfectly-sober-professional-archaeologist-doing-what-those-guys-do sorta way, maybe even in a cool-find-and-high-fives-all-around-kinda-way, but definitely not in holy-carble-monkeys-you-has-found-the-holy-of-holies kinda way.

 …one of these days I’ll go back to using real words in my posts.

 But not today.

 Today I am just blowing raspberries at the whole damned thing.